 Children and Teens

-While we believe in the importance of involving a child’s or teen’s family in the counseling process, our treatment plan for a child or teen may also recommend individual sessions with the therapist.
+While we believe in the importance of involving a child’s or teen’s family in the counseling process, our treatment plan for a child or teen may also include individual sessions with the therapist.

 Adult Adopted Persons

 Being adopted can have a significant impact on a person’s life at any age.
 Often times, adoption-related issues can be triggered by significant life transitions such as leaving home, marriage, pregnancy, parenthood, empty nest, or loss of a parent.
-Adopted adults considering search and reunion with their birth families will also often experience complex feelings too.
+Adults who have been adopted and considering search and reunion with their birth families will also often experience complex feelings too.

 Feeling overwhelmed about your options?
 C.A.S.E. therapists can help you make the best decision that is right for you.
-If you are considering adoption, we ensure that you have the education you need to navigate this option.
-This includes knowing your rights, how to choose a potential family for your child, and negotiating post-adoption contact/agreement with the adopting parents.
+If you are considering adoption, we ensure you have the education you need to navigate this option.
+Options include knowing your rights, how to choose a potential family for your child, and negotiating post-adoption contact/agreement with the adopting parents.
 Future partners, spouses, grandparents or siblings of children who are placed in foster care or adoption may also need counseling and support.

 Prospective Adoptive Parents